Vitamin C and Vitamin B12 — Can You Take Them Together?

 Is it better to take Vitamin C and Vitamin B12 at the same time or separately?

 The timing of Vitamin C and Vitamin B12 can make a significant difference to how well they work and how well they are absorbed.
-To minimise this interaction, take Vitamin C and Vitamin B12 at different times of day โ ideally separated by at least 2-4 hours.
-For example take one with breakfast and the other with lunch or dinner.
+To minimise the Vitamin C and Vitamin B12 interaction, take them at separate times of day — ideally at least 2-4 hours apart.
+A practical approach is one with breakfast and the other with lunch or dinner.
+This scheduling is especially important if you are taking either supplement for a specific therapeutic purpose rather than general wellness.
 When in doubt, a pharmacist or registered nutritionist can advise on the optimal timing for your specific supplement stack.

 Signs this combination may not be working well for you